43, 45 Goodramgate

 Back to the 1926 restoration and on the inside Brierley and Rutherford heavily reconfigured the layout, taking away all earlier staircases, much of the ground floor studwork and all fittings original to the building.
 The result was the re-imagining of a small open hall rising through all floors to an open attic.
 A postcard from around 1950 shows an impressive space being used by the Minster Café.
 The rooms on the first floor, although heavily restored in the 1920s, do retain many interesting features and little has changed since then.

-Today, no. 43 is a shop and no. 45 Goodramgate is occupied by La Piazza restaurant.
+Today, no. 43 is a shop and no. 45 Goodramgate is occupied by the Italian restaurant La Piazza Antica.

 Suitably dilapidated (and artistically interesting ...)
 Henry Cave's etching of 43, 45 Goodramgate at around 1810, courtesy of Peter Brown.